 A. The Pfizer-BioNTech and Moderna COVID-19 vaccines are expected to provide some protection a couple of weeks after your first shot and reaches its greatest effectiveness after your second shot.
 It is very important to take the second shot within the recommended time period for maximum vaccine effectiveness.
-The Johnson & Johnson Janssen vaccine is effective 14 days after vaccination.
+The J&J vaccine is most effective 14 days after vaccination.

 Q. What have the trials revealed?

 A. Through their respective clinical trials, Pfizer-BioNTech and Moderna have indicated their vaccines are approximately 95% effective.
 The pediatric Pfizer-BioNTech vaccine was found to be almost 91% effective in clinical trials.
 The J&J vaccine was found to be more than 74% effective.